Putting It Together (1999 Broadway Version)

 Act One

-A cast of 3 men and 2 women lead us through an evening at a cocktail party that explodes time and place as it deals with universal themes.
+A cast of three men and two women lead us through an evening at a cocktail party that explodes time and place as it deals with universal themes.

-Man 3, alone onstage, gives a comedic monologue summarizing a few Sondheim shows and warning the audience that Sondheim expects audiences to think about the material presented.
-He then gives the audience some instruction ("Invocations And Instructions to the Audience").
+Man 3, alone onstage, gives a comedic monologue that summarizes a few Sondheim shows, warning the audience that Sondheim expects audiences to think about the material presented.
+He then gives the audience some instruction ("Invocations and Instructions to the Audience").
 The other cast members enter, illustrating the difficulties and precision that go into performance ("Putting It Together").

-The performers become characters at a cocktail party; Man 1 and Woman 1 are the married couple hosting the party, Man 2 works at Man 1's publishing firm, and Woman 2 is Man 2's date.
-Man 3 is a mysterious uninvited guest who often comments on the action.
-The characters schmooze ("Rich And Happy").
-Man 1 and Woman 1 share a moment of remembered romance ("Do I Hear A Waltz?").
+The performers become characters at a cocktail party; Man 1 and Woman 1 are the married couple who are hosting the party, Man 2 works at Man 1's publishing firm, and Woman 2 is Man 2's date.
+Man 3 is a mysterious, uninvited guest who often comments on the action.
+The characters schmooze ("Rich and Happy").
+Man 1 and Woman 1 share a moment of remembered romance ("Do I Hear a Waltz?").
 Man 3 comments on how they are just rolling along, unaware that things might go wrong ("Merrily Fragment 1").

-Woman 2 pours the men champagne and reflects on how her looks are all she has, while Woman 1 mocks her ("Lovely").
-Man 3 directs our attention to Man 1 attempting to seduce Woman 2 ("Hello, Little Girl"); Woman 1 walks in on them ("My Husband The Pig").
-As Woman 1 bemoans her married life, Woman 2 commiserates ("Every Day A Little Death").
+Woman 2 pours the men champagne and reflects on how her looks are all that she has, while Woman 1 mocks her ("Lovely").
+Man 3 directs our attention to Man 1's attempts to seduce Woman 2 ("Hello, Little Girl"); Woman 1 walks in on them ("My Husband the Pig").
+As Woman 1 bemoans her married life, Woman 2 commiserates ("Every Day a Little Death").

 Man 3 sets up the next moment in one word: revenge.
-He enters dressed as a butler, and Woman 1 flirts with him ("Everybody Ought To Have a Maid").
-Meanwhile, Man 1 attempts to distract himself from Woman 1 by urging Man 2 to go out with some girls he knows ("Have I Got A Girl For You").
+He enters, dressed as a butler, and Woman 1 flirts with him ("Everybody Ought to Have a Maid").
+Meanwhile, Man 1 attempts to distract himself from Woman 1 by urging Man 2 to go out with some girls whom he knows ("Have I Got a Girl for You").
 This leads them both to ponder the beauty of women ("Pretty Women").
-Man 3 points us to an invitation - Woman 2 goes after Man 2 ("Sooner Or Later").
-This invitation results in consummation with Man 3 commenting on the action ("Bang!").
+Man 3 points us to an invitation – Woman 2 goes after Man 2 ("Sooner or Later").
+This invitation results in consummation, with Man 3 commenting on the action ("Bang!").

 Act Two

 Next, Man 1 regrets that the nature of life is such that making one choice means not making many others ("The Road You Didn't Take").
-Man 2 is content with his singledom ("Live Alone And Like It").
-Woman 2 is happy with the rich life she has grown into, but that doesn't mean she's satisfied with what she has ("More").
+Man 2 is content with his singledom ("Live Alone and Like It").
+Woman 2 is happy with the rich life into which she has grown, but that doesn't mean that she's satisfied with what she has ("More").
 Man 3 points us to competition.
-The women then express their contempt for the way women undercut each other ("There's Always A Woman").
+The women then express their contempt for the way that women undercut each other ("There's Always a Woman").

 Casting